 Participants include leaders of law firms world wide.
 These are professionals who currently have, or are going to assume, management responsibilities (managing partners, senior partners, chairmen, chief executive officers, chief officers, executive directors, executive committee members, office heads, practice heads, sector heads) in their law firms.

 To ensure a collegial, small group setting, the class is limited to 50 participants.
-To ensure a broad experience base, each firm is restricted to sending no more than 5 participants.

 Admission is selective and based on the fit between your background and responsibilities and individuals to whom the course is targeted.
 Proficiency in written and spoken English is essential.
 Participants devote time, attention, and intellect to the learning experience; firms assume fees, provide for reasonable expenses, and relieve the participants of their work responsibilities during the program.

 All applications are acknowledged and all application information is confidential.
 The Admissions Committee reviews applications and qualified candidates are admitted on a rolling, space-available basis.
 The Admissions Committee only reviews completed applications.

 If the applicant currently holds a management position (managing partner, senior partner, chairman, chief executive officer, chief operating officer, executive director, executive committee members, office head, practice head, sector head), he or she does not need to submit a sponsorship form.

 If the applicant does not currently hold a management position in the firm, the applicant must provide a letter of recommendation from the managing partner, chief executive, or member of the executive committee of the firm.
 The letter of recommendation should contain the following information.